FREQUENTLY ASKED QUESTIONS

 - I purchased the game and haven't received my registration key, what can I do?

-- How does the order process and key/copy protection system work, can I install the game later on a new computer I buy?
+- How does the order process and registration system work, can I install the game later on a new computer I buy?

 What is Arvoch Alliance?

 - Arvoch Alliance is a 3D space combat simulation for the PC.
 One of its primary design goals is to present a fairly realistic simulation of what space combat might be like in the future and it features several single player and multiplayer gameplay modes.
-From its extensive information display systems to its diverse control options, from the Newtonian style physics system to the advanced target tracking and selection options, Arvoch Alliance aims to set the standard for first person space combat simulation.
+From its extensive information display systems to its diverse control options, from the Newtonian style physics system to the advanced target tracking and selection options, Arvoch Alliance aims to provide a wide range of features and options in the realm of first person space combat simulation.

 What features set Arvoch Alliance apart from other space-sims?